Thousands celebrate Hogmanay in Edinburgh for first time in three years

 Partygoers defied wet weather to welcome in 2023 with occasional downpours failing to dampen spirits in the capital.

+Around 30,000 revellers attended Edinburgh’s traditional Hogmanay celebrations as they returned for the first time in three years.

+The event had been cancelled for the last two years as a result of Covid-19 restrictions.

-Thousands in Edinburgh enjoyed what First Minister Nicola Sturgeon called the “first full Hogmanay celebrations in three years” with a huge party in Princes Street returning after being shut down due to the pandemic.
+Thousands enjoyed what First Minister Nicola Sturgeon called the “first full Hogmanay celebrations in three years” with a huge party in Princes Street returning after being shut down due to the pandemic.

 “Thinking back to Hogmanay last year and indeed the year before that, we’re reminded of just how far we have come from the very darkest days of the pandemic,” Ms Sturgeon said in a New Year’s Eve message on Twitter.